geological-survey-of-queensland/coordinate-conversation/README.md

 * Fraction of degrees is preferred in digital data exchange.

 ## Coordinate Display - ISO 6709 based
-ISO 6709 suggests the following for representation at the human interface :
+ISO 6709 suggests the following for representation at the human interface:

 1. Coordinate values (latitude, longitude, and altitude) should be delimited by spaces.
 1. The decimal point is a part of the value, thus must usually be configured by the operating system.